 Retail managers dip their toes in a little bit of everything which is why they have plenty of potential in the IT industry.
 Leaving retail management won’t require you to leave behind your skills.
 In fact, we encourage you to bring them with you to our IT training program and into your future role.

 A career in information technology can be in your future.
+Here are a few entry level roles we recommend looking into:

 - IT Support Specialist